 Listed below are powerful books that I read during the height of the pandemic.
 Some offered hope, others offered escape, they all offered me time with a great book.

-Resilient is a guide to finding peace and calm in times of trouble.
+A guide to finding peace and calm in times of trouble.
 His book is an easy read and has gems of wisdom throughout.

-Atomic Habits will help you break old habits and build habits that will serve you well.
+This book will help you break old habits and build habits that will serve you well.

-The Snow Child is a beautiful tale of a childless couple in the wilderness of Alaska during the 1920s.
+A beautiful tale of a childless couple in the wilderness of Alaska during the 1920s.
 The imagery alone makes this a beautiful book.
 The story is one that will stay with you for awhile.

-The Four Winds is a tribute to the grit of the women who survived during the Dust Bowl era.
+A tribute to the grit of the women who survived during the Dust Bowl era.
 As fierce as the winds were during that time, a mother’s love and devotion prevails.
 A great read from an author who can write an epic with incredible power.

 Buy me a cup of coffee?

 If you care to buy me a cup of coffee, I appreciate it.
 Thank you for contributing to my blog.
+Plea

 - June 2021